AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/25-constructing-ut.md

 For this to work, though, miners must verify that blocks *exist* for all reflected headers.
 Is this practical if there are $10^3$ or $10^4$ reflected chains in a simplex?
 The miners are only required to do very small amounts of computation on these other blocks, so their computational capacity won't be a bottleneck here.
 Furthermore, they don't need to keep these other blocks indefinitely, just long enough to be confident that they won't reflect headers that don't have blocks attached.
 So they won't need much extra disk space, either; after a few years, the history of a simplex chain will be larger than, say, the last 12 hours of all simplex-chains' histories.
 What they will need is *bandwidth*.

 The complexity and impact of this strategy is discussed in \autoref{sec:bandwidth-complexity}.

+### Proving Reflection

+\label{sec:proving-reflection}

+\todo[inline]{write this. come up with a method by which a miner having all blocks can construct the witnesses for proof-of-reflection. by doing this, miners don't need to include SPV proofs of reflection; the witnesses don't need to be included.}